Flame-retardant fabric for copper foundries

 In copper foundries, there is also a risk of contact heat burns, inherent to the industrial processes involved in this type of activity.

-At Marina Textil, we have developed a range of flame-retardant fabrics specifically for copper foundries, designed to provide effective and reliable protection in these highly demanding industrial environments.
+At Marina Textil, we have developed a range of flame-retardant fabric for copper foundries, specifically for copper foundries, designed to provide effective and reliable protection in these highly demanding industrial environments.